foraker/ember-reading-group/2_jump_in.md

 Notes regarding the Airpair posts:
 - To hide the obnoxious "Like learning from posts like this?
 Subscribe for more!" messages, I highly recommend putting "javascript:$('pre footer').hide()" in your location bar.
 - The comments are actually worth reading for the most part.

+## Reference

+:tv: If you want to see a screencast of me doing this activity while drunk, it's available [here](https://www.youtube.com/watch?v=vLXGKNA4P_g).